Development next to landfills

 Any planning permit in support of a development will include relevant permit conditions to address any identified risks.

-Please contact the planning support 5950 1010 if you have any questions.
+Please contact the planning services 5950 1010 if you have any further questions